Annona mucosa

 Annona mucosa is a species of flowering plant in the custard-apple family, Annonaceae, that is native to tropical South America.
-It is cultivated for its edible fruits, commonly known as biribá, lemon meringue pie fruit, or wild sugar-apple, throughout the world's tropics and subtropics.
+It is cultivated for its edible fruits, commonly known as biribá, lemon meringue pie fruit, wild sugar-apple, or rollinia throughout the world's tropics and subtropics.

 Common names

-The Brazilian name, biribá has become somewhat well known.
+The Brazilian name, biribá, has become somewhat well known.
 Nonetheless, the fruits are occasionally known by other names, including wild sugar apple and aratiku.

 Description

 Biribá is a fast-growing, flood-tolerant, sun-loving tropical tree, with leaves up to 35 cm long.
 It can reach a height of 4–15 m, which can bear fruit from seed within 3 years.
 The fruit is large, conical or round, green when unripe, ripening to yellow.
-Its surface is covered with soft spines or protuberances which bruise and blacken with handling, giving it an unappealing appearance.
+Its surface is covered with soft spines or protuberances which bruise and blacken with handling.
 This delicacy, together with a shelf life of less than a week, has limited its commercial cultivation.
 However, it is an increasingly popular tree for homestead cultivation in tropical areas.

 The fruit pulp is very soft and sweet, tasting somewhat like a lemon meringue pie.
 Some reports of the flavor are extremely favorable, others more moderate.
 It is generally eaten out of the hand, though some chefs have used it for cooking, and wine has been made out of it in Brazil.